eagles-project/skywalker/docs/quick_start.md

 * The `-l` parameter indicates the library to link your program against.
-C and C++ programs must be linked against `libskywalker_double.a`, while Fortran programs must use `libskywalker_f90_double.a`.
+C and C++ programs must be linked against `libskywalker_double.a`, while Fortran programs must additionally use `libskywalker_f90_double.a`.
 If you've configured Skywalker to use single precision floating point numbers with `-DSKYWALKER_PRECISION=single`, replace `double` with `single`.

 If all goes well, you'll end up with a `surface` executable.